 Built by Shanghai D. & E. Works, Shanghai for NKK as HSIN YANG MARU.
-8/37 damaged by Chinese bombing at Shanghai.
+8/37 damaged by Chinese bombing at Shanghai, may have been reconstructed with an enclosed lower deck.
 5/8/39 t/f to Toa Kaiun.
 28/1/45 sunk by mine in Yangtse downstream from Tachih.